smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 </figure>
 <!-- https://www.flickr.com/photos/elaws/3775252224 -->

-If you want to run a single command remotely you can also use ``Invoke-Command``.
-Unlike ``Enter-PSSession``, this will run the commands you provide then immediately stop.
-All the results will be sent back to your current prompt.
-Here is an example of restarting IIS on the remote server "Target":
+You can run batches or single commands using ``Invoke-Command`` without the interactive shell like ``Enter-PSSession``. ``Invoke-Command`` will run the commands you provide and return the results back to your current prompt.
+This is great for one line commands like restarting IIS on the remote server "Target":

 {% highlight powershell %}
 Invoke-Command -ComputerName Target -ScriptBlock { iisreset }
 {% endhighlight %}

-The remote commands are allowed by default on Windows Server 2012 and beyond.
+Remote commands are allowed by default on Windows Server 2012 and beyond.
-On only operating systems you will need to do some configuration prior to being able to run these commands.
-The easiest thing to do is run ``Enabled-PSRemoting -Force`` from an Administrator PowerShell prompt.
-You can then test the connection by running ``Invoke-Command -ComputerName Target -ScriptBlock { echo hello }``.
+On older operating systems you can run ``Enabled-PSRemoting -Force`` from an Administrator PowerShell prompt on the target machine to enable remoting.
+You can then test the connection by running ``Invoke-Command -ComputerName Target -ScriptBlock { echo hello }`` from another computer.

 There are many other commands which natively support remote operations.
 These commands will often have a ``ComputerName`` parameter (you can see a whole list using ``Get-Command -ParameterName ComputerName``).

 Among my favourites is ``Get-EventLog``.
-It is a great way to look at messages for a remote server without ever leaving the terminal.
+It is a great way to look at messages from a remote server without ever leaving the terminal.
 This example retrieves, formats and displays the last 5 error messages:

 {% highlight powershell %}